 In August 2015, ICFJ opened a \$1,500,000 revolving line of credit with its banking institution with an initial maturity date of August 5, 2016.
-During 2016, the agreement was extended through August 2017.
+The agreement has been extended through August 5, 2018.
 Amounts borrowed under this agreement bear interest at the LIBOR Daily Floating Rate plus 2.5%.
 The line is secured by ICFJ's cash, investments, receivables and fixed assets.
-As of December 31, 2016 and 2015, there were no outstanding borrowings on the line of credit.
+As of December 31, 2017 and 2016, there were no outstanding borrowings on the line of credit.